Notice of Municipal Offices to be Voted on in the 2023 Park City Municipal General Election:

 - Oakley City Hall - 960 West Center Street, Oakley

-    There will be a Voter Information Center at the City Offices on Election Day from 7:00 a.m.-8:00 p.m.
+There will be a Voter Information Center at the Sheldon Richins Building for early voting November 16, 17, 18, and 20, 2023, from 8:00 a.m.-5:00 p.m.
+A vote center will also be open on Election Day - November 21, 2023, from 7:00 a.m.-8:00 p.m. in the Park City Council Chambers.
 Those who need to register to vote, have lost their ballots, or did not receive their ballots may come in to vote.

-    There will not be voting machines.
+There will be ballot marking devices at the vote center.
 All votes will be cast on paper and deposited into the drop boxes or mailed, and they’ll be processed at the Summit County Building.
 If two ballots from the same voter are received, only the first ballot scanned will count, and the other ballot will be rejected.

 If you have any questions, please email Michelle Kellogg, City Recorder, email@example.com or call 435-615-5007.

 To check if you are registered to vote, visit vote.utah.gov

 FEDERAL WRITE-IN ABSENTEE BALLOT (FWAB) – For form and Instruction please see:

 Federal Voting Assistance Program: https://www.fvap.gov/